 3 Mac mini with AMD graphics can support an HDMI compatible device on its HDMI port when using two Thunderbolt displays.

-4 MacBook Pro (Retina, Mid 2012), MacBook Pro (Retina, 13-inch, Late 2012), and Mac Mini (Late 2012) computers can use an HDMI-compatible device on it's HDMI port while using one Thunderbolt display, or they can use two Thunderbolt displays.
+4 MacBook Pro (Retina, Mid 2012), MacBook Pro (Retina, 13-inch, Late 2012), and Mac Mini (Late 2012 and later) computers can use an HDMI-compatible device on it's HDMI port while using one Thunderbolt display, or they can use two Thunderbolt displays.

 Mini DisplayPort displays will not function if connected to the Thunderbolt port of an Apple Thunderbolt Display.
 Displays connected via Mini DisplayPort video adapter or cable to the Thunderbolt port of an Apple Thunderbolt Display will not work.

 Yes.
 If your Thunderbolt-equipped Mac supports two Thunderbolt displays this is possible.
 Your Thunderbolt-equipped Mac will need to be connected to your Apple Thunderbolt display and the iMac will need to be connected to the Thunderbolt port of the Apple Thunderbolt display.
+Not all iMacs support Target Display Mode.
+See Target Display Mode: Frequently Asked Questions (FAQ) for more information.
 Once connected, place the iMac into Target Display Mode to enable it as the second external display.